Maximum entropy models of neuronal populations at and off criticality: Maximum Entropy Modeling

 \subsection{Inferred parameters of the K-pairwise Ising models}

-In Figs.~\ref{fig:parameters}-\ref{fig:parameters-experimental} we compare the distributions of the fields $h_i$ (a-c), interaction constants $J_{ij}$ (d-f), and the potential $V_K$ as a function of $K$ (g-i), obtained from the BM learning process on the IF model and experimental data.
-These parameters reproduce the original input data from IF model networks with $N = 100$ neurons (Fig.~\ref{fig:parameters}) or from the $N=60$ electrodes of the neuronal cultures (Fig.~\ref{fig:parameters-experimental}) in the subcritical (left column), critical (center column), and supercritical states (right column).
-For the quality of the fit, we refer the reader to the SI, Figs.\ S6-S11\mycomment{\ref{figS:quality-of-fit-critical}-\ref{figS:quality-of-fit-experimental-supercritical}}.
+In Figs.~\ref{fig:parameters-hi-Jij} and \ref{fig:parameters-VK}, we compare the distributions of the fields $h_i$, interaction constants $J_{ij}$, and the potential $V_K$ as a function of $K$, obtained from the BM learning process on the IF model and experimental data.
+Each set of parameters reproduces the original input data for the corresponding IF model network ($N=100$ neurons) or neuronal culture ($N=60$ electrodes) and the corresponding dynamical regime (subcritical, critical, or supercritical).
+For the quality of the fit, we refer the reader to the SI, Figs.\ \ref{figS:quality-of-fit-critical}-\ref{figS:quality-of-fit-experimental-supercritical}, which provide an assessment of convergence for $h_i$, $J_{ij}$, and $V_K$ based on the similarity between the respective empirical averages $\langle \ldots \rangle _{\mathrm{data}}$ and the Monte Carlo averages $\langle \ldots \rangle _{\mathrm{MEM}}$.

-For the model, the fields $h_i$ (Fig.~\ref{fig:parameters}a-c) are overall negative for the subcritical and the critical state with an increasing probability for positive values when moving towards the supercritical state.
-In the subcritical state, the $h_i$ are in a very narrow range around -1, which implies that neurons fire rather sparsely (Fig.\ S3\mycomment{\ref{figS:allometry}}).
-In the critical state instead, the distribution of $h_i$ broadens and shifts towards zero, with non-zero probabilities for small positive $h_i$ (Fig. \ref{fig:parameters}b), showing an increasing heterogeneity in the local fields.
-This indicates that, at criticality, neuronal firing is still sparse, but the network tends to be more active.
-Indeed, the average firing rate increases of about ten times as compared to the subcritical state (Fig.\ S3\mycomment{\ref{figS:allometry}}).
-When moving towards the supercritical state, the probability for positive $h_i$ increases significantly, signaling a consistent increase in firing activity with respect to the baseline critical state, the average firing rate being about ten times larger than in the critical state.
+For the IF model, the fields $h_i$ (Fig.~\ref{fig:parameters-hi-Jij}a-c, blue histograms) are overall negative in the subcritical and critical states, with an increasing probability of positive values when moving towards the supercritical state.
+In the subcritical state, the $h_i$ are in a very narrow range around -1, which implies that neurons fire very sparsely, consistently with the distribution of $\langle \sigma_i \rangle$ (SI, Fig.\ \ref{figS:aveSigma-dists}a).
+In the critical state instead, the distribution of $h_i$ broadens and shifts towards zero, with non-zero probabilities for small positive $h_i$ (Fig.\ \ref{fig:parameters-hi-Jij}b, blue histograms), showing an increasing heterogeneity in the local fields.
+This indicates that, at criticality, neuronal firing is still sparse, but the network tends to be more active (see SI, Fig.\ \ref{figS:aveSigma-dists}).
+Indeed, the average firing rate increases of about ten times compared to the subcritical state (Fig.\ \ref{fig:allometry}).
+When moving towards the supercritical state, the probability of positive $h_i$ increases significantly, signaling a consistent increase in firing activity with respect to the baseline critical state (see also SI, Fig.\ \ref{figS:aveSigma-dists}a), the average firing rate being about ten times larger than in the critical state (Fig.\ \ref{fig:allometry}).